 That made me think.
 Terrible twos of your toddler is not all that terrible.
 Agreed, there are tantrums.
 But it’s a highly enjoyable phase too.
 So here I am writing about the other side of the terrible twos; some fun and lovely moments that I am enjoying with my toddler.

 - They talk and your house is a livelier place.
 You may sometimes yearn for silence, but over all you enjoy your little chatterbox.
 It’s entertainment 24/7.
 Tell me if you really miss Netflix and drama.

-- When they make a mess and you still like it.
+- They make a mess and you still like it.
 I never thought I would live to tell this.
 But it’s true.
 The toys never stay for long in their cupboard.
 They are out in the drawing room, kitchen, on the top of your bed; just about everywhere they could find a place to be visible.
 Remember, un-clutter and spic and span are for museums not for homes that have toddlers.

-- When they make you feel like a baby and you love it.
+- They make you feel like a baby and you love it.
 I don’t have many memories of being a child, so I love it when my toddler makes me feel like a baby.
-Even though it’s for a little while, she becomes the mamma and I, the child.
+Even though it’s for a little while, she becomes the mama and I, the child.

-- When they become our perfect excuse.
-Whenever you want to cut short a ridiculously long and boring phone conversation or get out from a dreaded situation, you just need to name the ‘devil’ and you are sorted.
+- They become our perfect excuse.
+Whenever you want to cut short a ridiculously long and boring phone conversation or get out of a dreaded situation, you just need to name the ‘devil’ and you are sorted.
 Nobody minds it, no sulking or raised eyebrows.
 Remember, it may swing the other way too when you want to talk or attend a social-do but your toddler doesn’t allow you to.
 But let’s not go that way; here we shall stick only to the fun side of toddlerhood.